ludvig-a-stromberg/compendium/README.md

 # compendium
-This compendium contains works and write-ups on concepts for referencing theory, methodologies, and and implementations.
+This compendium contains works and write-ups on concepts for referencing theory, methodologies, and implementations.